zkevinbai/Challenge-TempoTeams/README.md

 How to run:
 ---
 1. Download this repo
+   * and unzip
-2. Drag the root file to your terminal
+2. Drag tempoteams to your terminal
-   1. or open in terminal if you know how to navigate using cd(change directory)
+   * or open in terminal if you know how to navigate using cd(change directory)
 3. run the following commands
    1. npm install
    2. npm start